 Construction for the project is lacerating the city of 600,000, but residents say little is getting done.

-Many doubt those assurances and fear that momentum will fade altogether once the World Cup is over.
+Many doubt those assurances, and fear that momentum will fade altogether once the World Cup is over.

-"(State officials) lied when they promised to finish the light-rail system before the World Cup, even though any serious engineer could see there wasn't enough time," said Bruno Boaventura, a lawyer who heads an anti-corruption organization called Moral.
+"They (state officials) lied when they promised to finish the light-rail system before the World Cup, even though any serious engineer could see there wasn't enough time," said Bruno Boaventura, a lawyer who heads an anti-corruption organization called Moral.
 "They lied about the real cost of the system, which has increased and I think will get even worse.
 Now, they've started to lie about getting 100 percent of the lines done by December."

 "It always seemed obvious to me that the schedule could not be met as promised," state prosecutor Clovis Almeida Junior said.
 "And the main reason is the lack of planning, in all aspects.
 The result is today's situation, which many say qualifies as a mess.
 But I think we could use stronger words to describe it."

 Another bleeding wound is known locally as "The Big Ditch," a project to reroute one of Cuiaba's three main traffic arteries.
-The half-mile trench passes within a few hundred meters (yards) of the new stadium, and will hinder traffic getting to the stadium — not help it.
+The 1-kilometer (half-mile) trench passes within a few hundred meters (yards) of the new stadium, and will hinder traffic getting to the stadium — not help it.
 Small business owners in the area say they were told two years ago when work began that it would be done in a few months.
 They say they have lost money since then, and now can't get a straight answer as to when the work will be finished.

-An airport expansion set to greet fans was plagued by a late start and red tape, and residents fear it too will not be ready for the throngs who will soon descend for matches, including a June 13 matchup between Chile and Australia.
+An airport expansion set to greet fans was plagued by a late start and red-tape, and residents fear it too will not be ready for the throngs who will soon descend for matches, including a June 13 matchup between Chile and Australia.

-Single-lane detours stretch for several miles to reach the tiny terminal.
+Single-lane detours stretch for several kilometers (miles) to reach the tiny terminal.
 Passengers exit into a cloud of dust stirred up by backhoes.
 Taxis wheel through a bumpy maze of plastic traffic cones, intended to save pedestrians.
 A giant galvanized metal shed encloses part of the new terminal, mostly girders and beams.

 "I am embarrassed to take you here," a cab driver said, calling himself Joao.
 "Mess, mess, mess.
 What else can I say?"